 One of the nicest beaches we visited in Tulum is Playa Paraiso which offers plenty of watersports and excursions as well as beachside restaurants and live entertainment.
-Spend a day walking up the beach, people watching and stopping at different resorts for cocktails and maybe even a donkey sighting!
+Spend a day walking up the beach, people watching, stopping at different resorts for cocktails, and maybe even a donkey sighting!

 Last but not least, the shopping in Tulum is pretty special.
 Purchase a beautiful dream catcher, hand-embroidered womenswear, handmade maxi dresses, and crochet swimsuits.
 Some of my favorites shops were Zenigo’s and Josa.
 You can find beautiful dresses and accessories at these unique boutiques.

 Another cool beachside spot for tacos and tequila is La Eufemia.
-You’ll get decent ceviche, and fish tacos here.
-This place is laid-back, a little bit hipster, a little bit touristy, but mostly just chill and dip your feet in the sand kind of joint.
+You’ll get decent ceviche and fish tacos here.
+This place is laid-back, a little bit hipster, a little bit touristy, but mostly just a chill, dip your feet in the sand kind of joint.
 After lunch, walk up the beach for the best fried fish you’ve ever had at Playa Maya Tulum.
 Not only will you get the fresh catch of the day, but also the best margaritas on the beach complete with swings and live music.
 It doesn’t get much better than this.

 - Trade your dollars for pesos in your home country to avoid a fee and higher exchange rate at the resorts.
 The current rate is 18 pesos per dollar.

 - Always carry pesos so you will have it for tips.
 Many of the restaurants are cash only and will charge you more if you pay in U.S. dollars.